ujfator/test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.1.

+## Project set up

+If you have node installed, then run npm i @angular/cli, when that is done, run npm i to install other dependecies.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:9000/`.
+Run `ng serve --open` for a dev server.
+This will navigate you to `http://localhost:9000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding